 Sky Guy Stargazes & Presentations

-The “Cat’s Paw Nebula” in the constellation of Scorpio All photos this page: Bill the Sky Guy
+The “Eta Carina Nebula” in the constellation of Carina in the Southern Hemisphere All photos this page: Bill the Sky Guy

 People Love space